-The District will not employ agricultural best management practices programs as a principal strategy, but it will provide
+The District will not employ agricultural best management practices programs as a principal strategy, but it will provide technical support to agencies and landowners seeking to take advantage of such programs.

 There are several large wetland areas that will be targeted for phosphorus load reduction, including those north of Pierson Lake, between Marsh and Wassermann, and along the creek between highway 43 to highway 5.
 Strategies may include hydrologic alteration, vegetation enhancement, soil amendments, or outlet filtration.
 Some of the wetland complexes that are identified phosphorus export wetlands are on City-owned outlots, facilitating restoration.